 If your cat’s flu is accompanied by pink eye, your veterinarian may prescribe eye drops or ointment to help with the symptoms.
 Antibiotics may also be prescribed to treat secondary infections that can occur as the result of the flu.

 Preventative vaccinations are available for the viruses that most commonly cause cat flu: the feline herpes virus, the feline calicivirus, and bordetella.
+Vets may also prescribe Optixcare Lysine for cats to help prevent FHV.
 Talk to your veterinarian about which vaccinations are right for your cat.

 Additionally, some research suggests that humans can pass the flu virus on to their pets.
 Getting your own flu vaccine each year may help to prevent the spreading of the virus to your cat.